timmykuo/mitopipeline/doc/example_one_genome.rst

 Example - One TARGET Genome File
 ********************************

-This section will go through an example of how to run the pipeline step by step assuming that you've gone ahead and installed it through pip.
+This section will go through an example of how to run the pipeline step by step assuming that you've gone ahead and installed it through pip or cloned and setup through git.

 Step1 - Establish subdirectories such as starting directory, out directory, REFs, and Tools
 -------------------------------------------------------------------------------------

-In the example case, it's located within <path/to/mitopipeline/example>, so depending on where your mitopipeline package is installed, you will have to specify that directory.
+In the example case, the file we will be using is located within <path/to/mitopipeline/example>, so depending on where your mitopipeline package is installed, you will have to specify that directory.

-In addition, the REFs directory will need to be referenced based on where you have the human reference genomes.
+In addition, the REFs directory will need to be referenced based on where you have the `human reference genomes <http://hgdownload.cse.ucsc.edu/downloads.html>`_.
 The specific steps for when the reference genomes are needed can be found in the Pipeline Steps page.

-This example will also assume that the tools directory with the software package's executables are located will be in the same folder as the start and out folders.
+It's also necessary to specify where the tools directory that contains the softwares needed for each individual step.
+In my case, the software package's executables are located in the same folder as the start and out folders.
 Thus, the directories are as follows:

 Thus, our following directories to be specified can be relative to the current directory you are in or they can be the full path.
 In my case, the directories are: